KhronosGroup/KTX-Software/README.md

 #### <a id="kwexpansion"></a>$Date$ keyword expansion

-$Date$ keywords are expanded via a smudge & clean filter.
-To install the filter, issue the following commands in the root of your clone.
+$Date$ keywords are expanded via smudge & clean filters.
+To install the filters, issue the following commands in the root of your clone.

 On Unix (Linux, Mac OS X, etc.) platforms and Windows using Git for Windows' Git Bash or Cygwin's bash terminal: